Kyriosity/read-write/README+/software/README.md

 The colors were inspired by an informal interpretation of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.
 Since $4>3$ tearful-blue was added for the _design_.

+More colors for DevOps, administration, documentation, testing, and project management?
+With due respect, they are external forces that can be constructive and non- (also neutral).
+Artistically: mix, tint, blur, or shade (if not wash off) the four paints.

 This layered picture won't qualify even for a [local imageboard](../../README+/pencraft/README+/opuses/IT-memes.md) but was intended as a platform for further discussion.
 Let's go.

-## Quick thesis
+## Big picture

-More colors for DevOps, administration, testing, documentation, and project organization (management)?
-With due respect, they are external forces that can be constructive and non- (also neutral).
-Artistically: mix, tint, blur, or shade (if not wash off) the four paints.

 **_Coding_**, **_development_**, **_design_**, and **_architecture_** combine tied, overlapping, and time-unordered processes.
 They may blend to almost a rectangular ...